quietui/quiet/docs/docs/index.md

 To solve that, call the `preventTurboFouce()` function in your app.
 The function adds a listener that hooks into Turbo's `turbo:before-render` event and registers all components before the new page is rendered, effectively eliminating FOUCE for page-to-page navigation.

-The function comes with a configurable timeout to prevent issues with errors or slow networks.
-For most use cases, the default value of 2000ms is optimal.
+The function accepts one argument: an optional timeout in milliseconds to prevent issues with errors or slow networks.
+For most use cases, the default value of `2000` is optimal.

 ```js
 import { preventTurboFouce } from '/dist/quiet.js';